alexmorley/RNROxford/applications/MozMiniGrant/MozMiniGrant.md

 ### Proposal summary

+A workshop that provides an introduction to the key areas of reproducible neuroscience research.
+The morning of the workshop will consist of talks from researchers who have lead the way in making their research reproducible.
+In the afternoon there will be breakout workshops showing people how to implement these practices.

 **Title** *(10 words)*: Reproducible Neuroscience Research Workshop Oxford

-**Provide a brief description of your project or event**

-A workshop that provides an introduction to, and basic training in, a few key areas of reproducible neuroscience research.
-The morning of the workshop will consist of talks from a few researchers who have lead the way in making their research reproducible showcasing how they have implemented, and benefited from, those reproducible research practices.
-The afternoon will consist of some breakout workshops that give a more in-depth introduction to how people can implement these practices in their research.
+**What is/are the proposed date/s for this event?**
+November 2017

+**What is/are the proposed location/s for this event?
+(Include cities, states, provinces, countries, or regions.)**
+Oxford, UK

 **Total proposal budget in US Dollars (USD)**: